haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 url.replace(/[?#].*$/s, '')
 ```

-`fileToModulesMap` maps a file name, the result of this expression,
+`fileToModulesMap` maps a file name, the result of this latter expression,
 to the modules inside it.

 To identify the modules,
-Vite creates a [`MagicString`](https://www.npmjs.com/package/magic-string) instance with the initial html string.
+Vite creates a [`MagicString`](https://www.npmjs.com/package/magic-string) instance with the initial HTML string.
 It traverses the HTML with a depth-first approach using [parse5](https://www.npmjs.com/package/parse5).
 It looks for `<script>` or `<style>` elements,
 elements with an inline `style` attribute that contains